Evolution of the disky second generation of stars in globular clusters on cosmological timescale: Initial conditions and models

 To carry out the simulations, we assume the following initial conditions.
 The first generation stars in each cluster are initially set in a state of dynamical equilibrium with individual positions and velocity vectors, which were obtained from the backward orbital integration at $T = -8\,$Gyr, see Table \ref{tab:init-param}.

 For the first stellar generation, we adopt the initial mass for the total mass M = 1.5$\times 10^{5}\rm\;M_{\odot}$, Kroupa initial mass function (IMF) \citep{Kroupa2001} in the range 0.08--100 $\msun$.
 The total number of particles is $N$ = 261 384.
 We use the distribution function of the most concentrated King model \citep{King1966} with the dimensionless central potential $W_{0}$ = 9.0.
 The initial half-mass radius $r_{\rm hm}$ is assumed to be 2 pc.
+Because we use a possible lower limit for our GCs initial masses, we compensate this using a quite small initial half mass radius for the GC first generation.
+With our current parameters the model GC has a average mass density around $\sim$19{\it k} M$_\odot$/pc$^3$.
+Such a density is quite compatible with our earlier GC numerical simulations in \citetalias[][see Table 2]{Ishchenko2024}.
 Also we use the classical Solar value for the initial stellar metallicity: $Z = Z_\odot = 0.02$ \citep{Grevesse1998}.
 These conditions are the same for all our GC models, see Table~\ref{tab:init-param}.
 The first stellar generation is labelled as {\tt g1}.

 Fig.~\ref{fig:tb-init} presents the density distribution at -6.0 Gyr for the GC on a tube orbit in the TNG (upper panels) and {\tt FIX} potentials (lower panels).
 The four left panels show densities in the Galactocentric coordinate system, while the four middle panels show density distribution in the central core of the cluster (5x5 pc).
 Additionally, cyan and brown dots indicate black holes and neutron stars, respectively.
 Finally, the four right panels show the second stellar generation (described in Sec.~\ref{subsec:DR3}).
 Density distributions for other orbits can be found in Appendix~\ref{app:global}, in Figures \ref{fig:cr-init} and \ref{fig:lr-init}.